The 100-agent problem

 Scoped context per agent

-Every non-trivial run has a PM agent whose only job is to checkpoint: "we decided X at step 3.
-Flag if a later step contradicts X." The PM doesn't generate work — it enforces consistency.
-Quality drift drops sharply the moment you introduce one.
+Every non-trivial run gets a PM agent whose only job is to remember decisions and catch contradictions: "we committed to X at step three: flag it if a later step breaks X." It doesn't generate work.
+It enforces consistency.
+Drift drops sharply the moment one is in the loop.

-Next post: "BYOK billing: why we charge $19.99 when competitors charge $200" — the pricing architecture that lets NEXUS PRIME offer 100 agents at a fraction of enterprise orchestration tools.
+Next: "BYOK billing: why we charge $19.99 when competitors charge $200", the pricing architecture that puts 100 agents within reach of a single subscription instead of an enterprise budget.

 Join the NEXUS PRIME waitlist